Dead Space Extraction + Severed

 Dead Space Extraction

 And thank god it was free.
 I finished it the other day, and $20 is still a bit much.
-It's a decent on-rails shooter, but the name "Dead Space" brings in some very weighed expectations.
+It's a decent on-rails shooter, but the name "Dead Space" brings in some very weighted expectations.
 Dead Space is a very solitary experience.
 It's a game that crawls into your head and exercises your ears.
 Most enemies are taken on a few at a time, and using the environment can lend itself well to taking down swarms of them.

 It's fun to see some of the expanded universe of Dead Space, but I don't really find the story all that interesting.
 Hurrah, there's a dangerous space object that turns people crazy and into monsters.
 It's really just background setup for the game's senario.